Tuesday, December 28th, 2004

 pictures and read girl's own story of how they went from 39th to 1st place

-on their team
+on their team blog

 site.